torvalds/linux/Documentation/arch/riscv/vector.rst

 for processes running under its domain.
 Calling these interfaces is not recommended in libraries routines because libraries should not override policies configured from the parent process.
-Also, users must note that these interfaces are not portable to non-Linux, nor non-RISC-V environments, so it is discourage to use in a portable code.
+Also, users must note that these interfaces are not portable to non-GNU/Linux, nor non-RISC-V environments, so it is discourage to use in a portable code.
 To get the availability of V in an ELF program, please read :c:macro:`COMPAT_HWCAP_ISA_V` bit of :c:macro:`ELF_HWCAP` in the auxiliary vector.